lcstrang/lcstrang.github.io/_featured_categories/papers.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Summaries of some of my recent papers.
+  Summaries of recent papers I have been involved in.
 For a more complete list, please see my [CV](/cv)

 # (Optional) You can disable grouping posts by date.
 # no_groups: true